ShengHuaWu/Vapor3Series/Authentication/README.md

 import Crypto
 ```
 This import statement allows us to use `BCrypt`, and we can use it within `createHandler` and `updateHandler` methods.
-Let's replace these two methods with the following lines.
+Let's replace these two methods with the following implementation.
 ```
 func createHandler(_ req: Request) throws -> Future<User> {
         return try req.content.decode(User.self).flatMap { (user) in